 - Monitor Case Plans and Court Orders: Assist the Court by reporting any deviation from what the court has ordered for the life of the case.

-- Visit with the Child: Maintain a consistent and regular visiting schedule with the child, minimum of twice per month.
+- Visit with the Child: Maintain a consistent and regular visiting schedule with the child, on at least a monthly basis.

 Who Can Be A Volunteer?